 It is preferred to keep it in bright light near some shade, they bloom mostly during winters.
-They may even bud earlier and bloom flowers of yellow colour.
+They may even bud earlier and bloom flowers of yellow color.

 2. Burro’s Tail

-It’s rare for burro’s tail to gloom but still, you might witness pink or red flowers at the end of the stems in summer.
+It’s rare for a burro’s tail to gloom but still, you might witness pink or red flowers at the end of the stems in summer.
 It is preferred to keep them in bright light for best performance.
-Watering them is an easy job, as you may take a break especially during winters when they aren’t actively growing.
+Watering them regularly does not require during winters when they aren’t actively growing.

 3. Kalanchoe tomentosa- Panda Plant

 You need to provide the plants with bright light under shade.
 Let the soil dry between watering intervals.
-You need to take care that when watering them, no waterfall on leaves as it may rot.
+You need to take care that when watering them, do not overwater leaves as they may rot.

 4. Ponytail Palm

-It have a swollen trunk which stores water and gives the plant its other common name that is Elephant foot.
+It has a swollen trunk that stores water and gives the plant its other common name which is Elephant foot.
 This requires bright light, warmer temperatures, and low humidity for best growth.
 It doesn’t need much watering and is ideal for busy gardeners especially during winters when it doesn’t grow actively.